svekeman/www-greenitglobe/www.greenitglobe.com/content/home/magic_box.md

 block3_link = "remove-complexity"

 block4_title = "Lowest Energy Consumption"
-block4_text = "Running our unique algoritms in combination with eliminating IT layers results in 10x power savings.
+block4_text = "Running our unique algorithms in combination with eliminating IT layers results in 10x power savings.
 Get immediate access to your IT capacity with an absolute minimal need for power." block4_link = "remove-complexity"
 +++